 One of my best childhood memories I have is of this spicy karanjis which my sweet mother used to prepare with so much love.
-Every time she would fry 5-6 at a time, I would sit with a small plate asking to get served one.
+Every time she would fry 5-6 at a time, I would sit with a small plate asking to get one for me.
 Exciting part was opening it up and feeling the steam of the cooked vegetables.
-This goes very well with green mint chutney.

 Ingredients: for 12-18 karanjis